intanhazila/Assessment2/README.md

 # Customer_Segmentation_Deep_Learning
- Create a classifier model to group customer's data into a segment using deep learning
+ A deep learning model to predict the right group of the new customer